 Apple, Samsung, and Google are known to test their anticipated products first with their employees.
 Meanwhile, Discovery Communications holds premiers inside the company before launching their programs to the public (Murphy, n.d.).

 Effective health and wellness initiatives result in significant behavior changes for employees.
 In this era, being healthy also means making organizational practices mentally and culturally fit for employees.
 (Bedrick, n.d.).
+Below are popular employee perks ideas that have to do health and wellness.

 In 2015, Annals of Internal Medicine published a study about the effects of the typical American work-life nature on its workers.
 Sitting for a long period at work can cause risks of cardiovascular diseases, cancer, and diabetes.
 These health effects can, in turn, cost employers increased health care expenses, low morale, and less efficient manpower.